How to Overcome Writer’s Block

 Being productive during any given day of writing comes down to the combined influence of three key variables:

 Low physical energy is usually the easiest problem to diagnose if not to solve, as it is often the result of low sleep, little exercise, or other sources of stress that lead to tension within the body.
 Simply taking the time to take care of yourself with a little yoga and a good night’s rest can do wonders for a writer’s productivity.

-Poor mental focus can come into play when there are problems in your life that you are dealing with, but also from having too many distractions present in your writing environment.
-Establishing a regular routine and maintaining an effective workspace can help to keep you focused and remain on task.
+Poor mental focus comes into play when there are problems in your life that you are dealing with, but also from having too many distractions present in your writing environment.
+Establishing a regular writing routine and maintaining an effective workspace can help to keep you focused and remain on task.

 Learning to court inspiration throughout your day